mawais-afz/java-interview-questions/java-exceptions.md

     3. try-catch-finally

     The catch block handles exceptions that occur in the try block.
 The finally block contains cleanup code that executes whether an exception occurs or not.
 Here are examples of each:

+14. **What are different scenarios causing "Exception in thread main"?**

+    The "Exception in thread main" error occurs in several common scenarios:

+    1. NullPointerException:

+       - Attempting to access methods or properties of a null object

+       ```java
+       String str = null;
+       str.length(); // Throws NullPointerException
+       ```

+    2. ArrayIndexOutOfBoundsException:

+       - Accessing an array index that doesn't exist

+       ```java
+       int[] arr = new int[3];
+       arr[3] = 1; // Throws ArrayIndexOutOfBoundsException
+       ```

+    3. NumberFormatException:

+       - Invalid number format in string conversion

+       ```java
+       int num = Integer.parseInt("abc"); // Throws NumberFormatException
+       ```

+    4. ClassNotFoundException:

+       - When JVM can't find a specified class

+       ```java
+       Class.forName("NonExistentClass"); // Throws ClassNotFoundException
+       ```

+    5. NoClassDefFoundError:

+       - When a required class definition is missing at runtime

+       ```java
+       // Attempting to use a class that exists during compilation but missing at runtime
+       MissingClass obj = new MissingClass(); // Throws NoClassDefFoundError
+       ```

+    6. StackOverflowError:
+       - Infinite recursion or extremely deep call stack
+       ```java
+       public void infiniteRecursion() {
+           infiniteRecursion(); // Throws StackOverflowError
+       }
+       ```

+    These exceptions typically occur in the main thread and will terminate the program if not properly handled with try-catch blocks.

+15. **While overriding a method can you throw another exception or broader exception?**

+    When overriding a method, you can:

+    - Throw the same exception as the parent method
+    - Throw a more specific (narrower) exception than the parent method
+    - Choose not to throw any exception
+    - You CANNOT throw a new or broader exception than what the parent method declares

+    Example:

+    ```java
+    class Parent {
+        void method() throws IOException {
+            // Method implementation
+        }
+    }

+    class Child extends Parent {
+        // Valid: throws same exception
+        void method() throws IOException {
+            // Method implementation
+        }

+        // Valid: throws more specific exception
+        void method() throws FileNotFoundException { // FileNotFoundException is a subclass of IOException
+            // Method implementation
+        }

+        // Valid: throws no exception
+        void method() {
+            // Method implementation
+        }

+        // INVALID: throws broader or new exception
+        // void method() throws Exception { // Won't compile
+        //     // Method implementation
+        // }
+    }
+    ```

+16. **What is difference between ClassNotFoundException and NoClassDefFoundError?**

+    ClassNotFoundException and NoClassDefFoundError are two distinct issues:

+    1. ClassNotFoundException:

+       - It's a checked exception (extends Exception)
+       - Thrown when trying to load a class through its string name using methods like Class.forName() or ClassLoader.loadClass()
+       - Occurs during runtime when the class is not found in the classpath

+       ```java
+       try {
+           Class.forName("com.example.NonExistentClass"); // Throws ClassNotFoundException
+       } catch (ClassNotFoundException e) {
+           e.printStackTrace();
+       }
+       ```

+    2. NoClassDefFoundError:
+       - It's an error (extends Error)
+       - Thrown when a class that was present during compilation is not found during runtime
+       - Usually occurs when a class was present during compilation but missing during runtime, or if a static initializer fails
+       ```java
+       // If MyClass.class exists during compilation but is deleted/missing at runtime:
+       MyClass obj = new MyClass(); // Throws NoClassDefFoundError
+       ```

+    Key differences:

+    - ClassNotFoundException is a checked exception that must be handled explicitly
+    - NoClassDefFoundError is an error that indicates a serious problem, typically unrecoverable
+    - ClassNotFoundException occurs during explicit class loading attempts
+    - NoClassDefFoundError occurs when a previously available class is missing at runtime